yasirerkam/Win10_BrightnessSlider/README.md

 v1.7.4
  * added:  sun image near each slider shows name on hover
- * fixing: slider doesnt work at first time, i have to rightclick trayIcon > Press "detect Monitor"
+ * fixed: ``slider doesnt work at first time, i have to rightclick trayIcon > Press "detect Monitor"``

 v1.7.3
  * added:  if there is new version, shows in rightclick menu.